matthewmueller/terraform-provider-lambda/Readme.md

 # Terraform Lambda Provider

-Custom provider for Terraform to make creating lambda functions easier.
+Custom provider for Terraform to working with AWS Lambda easier.

 This provider only compiles and zips up your code.
 You should rely on other AWS resources to deploy the zip files.